ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 cd ../Client
 ```

-Please execute the below commands to prepare python environment and to install libraries
+Execute the following commands to prepare your Python environment.
 ```
 python3 -m venv client-env
 ```